William Goodell (missionary): Later life and death

-In 1865, after 43 years, he returned to the United States and died in Philadelphia on February 18, 1867, at the residence of his son, Dr. William Goodell.
+In 1865, after 43 years, he returned to the United States and died in Philadelphia on February 18, 1867.
+He had been living at the residence of his son, Dr. William Goodell.
 His son-in-law Edward Dorr Griffin Prime published his memoirs in 1876.

+His papers are held by the US Library of Congress.

+Family

+Goodell was married to Abigail and they had several children;